 9.1 If an Exemption Event occurs with respect to a Lender, the Agent shall immediately notify the Borrower and All Lenders of such event in writing.

-9.2 After notice under Clause 9.1 is given, when the Majority Lenders (if it is difficult to clarify the intention of the Majority Lenders, the Agent) determine that such Exemption Event has been resolved, the Agent shall notify the Borrower and All Lenders that the Exemption Event has been resolved.
+9.2 After notice in Clause 9.1 is given, when the Majority Lenders (if it is difficult to clarify the intention of the Majority Lenders, the Agent) determine that such Exemption Event has been resolved, the Agent shall notify the Borrower and All Lenders that the Exemption Event has been resolved.

-9.3 All Lenders shall be exempted from their Lending Obligations during the Exemption Period.
+9.3 [The Lender with respect to which the Exemption Event has occurred / All Lenders] shall be exempted from their Lending Obligations during the Exemption Period.

-10. increased COSTS
+10. increased COSTS AND ILLEGALITY

-10.1 A Costs Increased Lender may, by notifying the Borrower in writing via the Agent, request the Borrower to elect either to bear the Increased Costs or to terminate this Agreement with respect to the Costs Increased Lender.
-The Borrower shall respond to such request by giving written notice to the Costs Increased Lender via the Agent.
-If an application for a drawdown pursuant to Clause 5 is made within the period from the day (inclusive) such notice of request reaches the Borrower and ending on the day (inclusive) the response notice reaches the Agent, the Agent shall deem that application for a drawdown as the response by the Borrower for electing to bear the Increased Costs, and the Borrower consents without objection to the same.
+10.1 A Costs Increased Lender may, by notifying the Borrower in writing via the Agent, request the Borrower to elect either to bear the Increased Costs or to repay the obligations to the Costs Increased Lender and terminate the Costs Increased Lender’s Lending Obligations.
+The Borrower shall respond to such request within [ ] Business Days from the day the response notice reaches the Agent (inclusive; the “Increased Costs Request Arrival Date”) by giving written notice to the Costs Increased Lender via the Agent.
+If the response of the Borrower does not reach the Costs Increased Lender within [ ] Business Days from the Increased Costs Request Arrival Date (inclusive), the expiration of that period shall be deemed as the response by the Borrower for electing to bear the Increased Costs, and if a request for a drawdown pursuant to Clause 5 is made within the period from the day (inclusive) such notice of request reaches the Borrower and ending on the day (inclusive) the response notice reaches the Agent, that request for a drawdown shall be deemed as the response by the Borrower for electing to bear the Increased Costs, and the Borrower will consent without objection to the same.

-10.2 If the Borrower elects to bear the Increased Costs in response to the Costs Increased Lender’s request under Clause 10.1, the Borrower shall pay, in accordance with the provision of Clause 18, the Costs Increased Lender the money equivalent to such costs.
+10.2 If the Borrower elects to bear the Increased Costs in response to the Costs Increased Lender’s request in Clause 10.1 (including the case where it is deemed to elect to bear the Increased Costs pursuant to the preceding paragraph), the Borrower shall pay, in accordance with the provisions of Clause 18, the Costs Increased Lender the money equivalent to such costs within [ ] Business Days from the day the response by the Borrower for electing to bear the Increased Costs is made in accordance with the preceding paragraph (or, if it is deemed to elect to bear the Increased Costs pursuant to the preceding paragraph, from the day that is the response due date under the preceding paragraph).

-10.3 If the Borrower elects to terminate this Agreement with respect to the Costs Increased Lender in response to the request under Clause 10.1, the Borrower shall notify the Agent and All Lenders in writing by [ ] Business Days prior to the date the Borrower desires this Agreement to be terminated (the “Desired Termination Date”), of (a) the desire to terminate this Agreement, and (b) the Desired Termination Date.
+10.3 If the Borrower elects to repay the obligations to the Costs Increased Lender and terminate the Costs Increased Lender’s Lending Obligations in response to the request in Clause 10.1, the Borrower shall notify the Agent and All Lenders in writing of (a) the desire to repay the obligations to the Costs Increased Lender and terminate the Costs Increased Lender’s Lending Obligations, and (b) the date the Borrower desires to repay such obligations and terminate the Lending Obligations (the “Desired Termination and Repayment Date”).
+The Desired Termination and Repayment Date must be a Business Day that falls within the period from not earlier than [ten (10)] Business Days to not later than [fifteen (15)] Business Days after the Borrower makes such notice.